 Manage Raspberry PI GPU Memory Split

-As you know, Raspberry PI is, before all, a single-board computer.
-This means that available memory is shared between the CPU (Central Processing Unit) for program usage and GPU (Graphics Processing Unit) for video processing usage.
+As you know, the Raspberry PI is a single-board computer (excluding the Pico).
+This means that available memory is shared between the CPU (Central Processing Unit) for program usage and the GPU (Graphics Processing Unit) for video processing usage.

-Unlike other bigger computer boards, Raspberry PI hasn’t memory slots to increase total available RAM (even if the last Raspberry PI 4 models increased up to 8GB, matching heavier tasks needs).
-Furthermore, the amount of memory assigned to the GPU is subtracted from the CPU and you can’t dynamically reassign it until re-set its quantity and reboot.
+Unlike other bigger computer boards, Raspberry PI doesn’t have memory slots to increase total available RAM (even if the latest Raspberry PI models increased it, matching heavier task needs).
+Furthermore, the amount of memory assigned to the GPU is subtracted from the CPU and you can’t dynamically reassign it until you re-set its quantity and reboot.

 For this reason, you could need to tune your RAM needs and test and re-test until you find the right compromise.

-In this tutorial, I’m going to show you how to manage Raspberry PI Memory Split and set the RAM amount assigned to GPU.
-This tutorial applies to all Raspberry PI boards.
+In this tutorial, I will show you how to manage Raspberry PI Memory Split and set the RAM amount assigned to the GPU.
+This tutorial applies to all Raspberry PI computer boards.

 Memory Split Settings: PROs and CONs